ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

   2014-01-09T21:16:18: Application "ctbin" terminated after 37 wall clock seconds, consuming 0.242495 seconds of CPU time.

-From the 6141 events that have been simulated and stored in the ``events.fits`` file, 5542 lie within the map boundaries and are thus put into the resulting counts map.
-The counts map is stored in a cartesian projection in a World Coordinate System (WCS) compliant format.
+From the 6141 events that have been simulated and stored in the ``events.fits`` file, 5542 lie within the cube boundaries and are thus put into the resulting counts cube.
+The counts cube is stored in a cartesian projection in a World Coordinate System (WCS) compliant format.